IsraelAzoulay/food-image-101-classes-classifier-computer-vision/README.md

 Follow the instructions in the notebooks to download the datasets, preprocess the data, train, evaluate and predict with the models.
 4. **Customize:**
 Feel free to modify the models and code for your experiments.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.